Ghini/ghini.desktop/doc/editing.rst

 *Synonyms* allow you to add other families that are synonyms with the family you are currently editing.
 To add a new synonyms type in a family name in the entry.
 You must select a family name from the list of completions.
-Once you have selcted a family name that you want to add as a synonym click on the Add button next to the synonym list and the software adds the selected synonym to the list.
+Once you have selected a family name that you want to add as a synonym click on the Add button next to the synonym list and the software adds the selected synonym to the list.
 To remove a synonym, select the synonym from the list and click on the Remove button.